Key World Initiative Nutrition - Food systems

 Governance

-The Platform is managed by the International Steering Committee (ISC), which includes one representative from each member institution.
+The Platform is led by the International Steering Committee (ISC), which includes one representative from each member institution.

 The CPI is co-chaired by a representative from the South and a representative from the North.
 Currently, Frans Swanepoel (UP) and Margreet de Lange (Utrecht University) hold these positions.

-The CPI decides and oversees the implementation of the Platform's strategic guidelines and overall activities.
+The CPI decides on and oversees the implementation of the Platform’s strategic directions and overall activities.

 It meets virtually at least once a year and in person at least once every 18 months.

-The Platform is managed at UM by Nathalie Modjeska, with the assistance of Elsa Denis, within the International Support and Attractiveness Service of the Structuring Programs Department.
+The Platform is managed at UM by Nathalie Modjeska, with the assistance of Elsa Denis, within the Office for International Support and the Attractiveness of Core Programs under the Core Programs Division

 Montpellier Global Days 2024